bett1.de Combines Climate Protection and Social Commitment

-That's why bett1.de is increasingly breaking new ground: even at the production stage, we rely on manufacturing in Germany or in nearby European countries.
-In this way, we keep the distances short, take into account high standards and use only tested materials.
-“The fact that the core is foamed in Germany and the mattresses are also finished here is decisive for us.
-This saves the environment unnecessarily long transport routes with bulky goods and also secures regional jobs,“ Szpyt emphasises.
+The sustainability of a mattress starts with production.
+That's why we rely on manufacturing in Germany and nearby European countries.
+This way, we keep the distances short, take into account high standards and use only tested materials.
+"The fact that the core is foamed in Germany and the mattresses are also finished here is crucial for us.
+This saves the environment unnecessarily long transport routes and secures regional jobs," Szpyt emphasises.

 A New Approach to Sustainability